grand veymont vercors

-Hike to the Grand Veymont: highest summit of the Vercors in 2026
+The Grand Veymont, highest summit of the Vercors

 The Grand Veymont peaks at 2 341 m.
 It is the highest Vercors summit.